ponmar/filedb/README.md

 ## Contribute ##

-So far this project has been developed by me, Pontus Markström, and I would love to see that change both regarding number of developers and users.
+So far this project has been developed by me, Pontus Markstrom, and I would love to see that change both regarding number of developers and users.
 Feel free to contribute!

 ## Licenses ##